confusedkernel/teewhy.net/content/blog/five-neovim-plugins/index.md

 Tired of hitting `git reset --hard` every single time you mess things up?
 Undotree is exactly what you need.

-> *PSA: Don't be like me and use that ~~forbidden~~ command every single time :(*
+> *PSA: Don't be like me and use that ~~forbidden~~ command every single time, it's risky.*

 Undotree shows the file history in a tree view and makes mess-ups less painful.
 It allows you to go back to an earlier version of the file even when it is already overwritten by the new versions of the file.
 Essentially, it is undo/redo function in most IDEs on steroid.
 While most editors only have the undo/redo function in a single session, undotree can store the entire history of your file.
-So cool, right?
+Dope, right?